DrvoiDcy7/CSMAP/README.md

 ### How to deal with errors on "wavread":
   1. Set view options as "Show hidden files, folders and drivers"
   2. If corresponding "._wav" files can be found, the wavread function will be able to read .wav files
-  3. For MATLAB in English only version, please change all the file name to english name
+  3. For MATLAB in English only version, please change all the file name to english name  as "ai-w" indicating women voices for "ai"